The Magnificent Temple of Esna: A Testament to Ancient Egyptian Civilization

-The temple is dedicated to the ram-headed god Khnum, the god of creation.
-Tuthmosis III laid the foundations of the Temple in the 18th Dynasty, but Ptolemaic and Roman Emperors completed it between 40 to 250 A.D., and their names are recorded all over the temple walls.
+The Temple is dedicated to the ram-headed God Khnum, the God of creation.
+Tuthmosis III laid the foundations of the Temple in the 18th Dynasty.
+Still, Ptolemaic and Roman Emperors completed it between 40 and 250 A.D.
+Their names are recorded all over the temple walls.

 Flanking the entrance to each room, you will notice Emperor Trajan, carried in a litter by six Priests, with jackal and hawk masks of the gods.

-The most interesting scenes in this temple are the ones you will find on the roof, which is decorated with astronomical representations.
+The most exciting scenes in this Temple are the ones you will find on the roof, which is decorated with astronomical representations.
 On the left side of the gateway of the Temple, you can see the sky Goddess Nut, the Dog Star, Orion's belt, and Alpha Draconis (or the Dragon Star).